Prashun08/AWS-EKS-Two-Tier-Project/README.md

 # AWS-EKS-Two-Tier-Project

-## In this project, We are going to deploy two deployments.
+In this project, We are going to deploy two deployments.
 One for frontend and other for backend.

+## Some Key points to consider: -

  - We will be using AWS EKS to deploy our Kubernetes.
  - Also, We will push docker images to Dockerhub and fetch them to deploy our pods!